rdxz2/demo/ansible/README.md

 -- The owner
 GRANT USAGE ON SCHEMA public TO airflow;
 GRANT ALL ON SCHEMA public TO airflow;
--- Readonly
-GRANT USAGE ON SCHEMA public TO airflow_readonly;
-GRANT SELECT ON ALL TABLES IN SCHEMA public TO airflow_readonly;
+GRANT ALL ON ALL TABLES IN SCHEMA public TO airflow;
-ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT ON TABLES TO airflow_readonly;

-CREATE USER metabase WITH PASSWORD '12321' LOGIN;
-CREATE USER metabase_readonly WITH PASSWORD '12321' LOGIN;
-CREATE DATABASE metabase;
-GRANT ALL PRIVILEGES ON DATABASE metabase TO metabase;
 \c metabase
 -- Publication
 CREATE PUBLICATION "metabase" FOR ALL TABLES;